amidaware/trmm-docs/docs/howitallworks.md

     === ":material-docker: docker"

-        - Get into bash in your docker with: `sudo docker-compose exec tactical-nats /bin/bash`
+        - Get into bash in your docker with: `docker exec -it trmm-nats /bin/bash`
         - Log: `nats-api -log debug`
+        - Shell access: `docker exec -it trmm-nginx /bin/bash`

 #### NATS API service

 The NATS API service is a very light golang wrapper to replace traditional http requests sent to django.
 The agent sends the data to nats-api which is always listening for agent requests (on Port 4222).
 It then saves the data to postgres directly.

-???+ note "systemd config"
+???+ note "NATS API config"

     === ":material-console-line: status commands"